musay0/warehouse-service/README.md

   - Code needs more documentations
 - Unit tests
   - Tests not implemented yet but in future scope
+- ESM and commonjs
+  - had to use commonjs in places as the ORM(sequilize) was not compatible with ESM
+  - ORM configs can be optimized

 ## Build Setup
 ### using node locally